vgmtrans/vgmtrans/src/value/scan/AssetResolution.md

 ## Regression coverage

-Core tests exercise direct and deferred dependencies, shared providers with different positions, manual candidate ordering and confinement, container scope, cycles and exceptions, standalone preparation, and copy isolation.
-Format tests cover native matching and runtime semantics, including Sony sample positions, Akao articulation coverage, PSF2 manifests, and multibank addressing.
+Core tests exercise direct and deferred requests, typed failure status independent of diagnostic codes, ambiguous positions within one pool, manual ordering and confinement, container scope, provider type validation, standalone preparation, and copy isolation.
+Shared-bank tests cover different logical assignments across sequences and assignments to a manually substituted bank.
+Format tests cover native matching, sample positions, Akao coverage, PSF2 manifests, and SegSat logical addressing and velocity behavior.

-Migration verification used all 43 headless CTest targets and 49 real files from 13 corpus groups spanning the six migrated formats.
-All 157 discovered collections retained the same banks, sample pools, and resolved sample references;
+The refined implementation passes all 43 headless CTest targets.
+Corpus verification covers 56 files across 17 groups, including the original six formats and additional SegSat, NDS, MP2k, and Namco SNES archives.
+All 430 collections retain the same banks, pools, and resolved sample references; manual selections agree with automatic resolution.
+All 464 generated artifacts are byte-identical:
-manual selections agreed with automatic resolution.
-The 157 MIDI exports and 13 each of SoundFont and DLS exports were byte-identical to the previous architecture.
-The corpus sample included shared Tamsoft banks, multibank Konami sequences, FFVIII articulation supplementation, and PSF2 files with unrelated member names.
+430 MIDI files and 17 each of SoundFont and DLS.
+The sampled MP2k group reports pre-existing sample-reference errors in both builds, with matching artifacts and exit status; the other 16 groups export without a nonzero exit status.